derekzx/blockchain-in-py/README.md

 ![Linked List](img/simple_linked_list.png "Linked List")
 _Source: [BlockGeeks] https://blockgeeks.com/guides/what-is-hashing/

 Above you can see what a linked list looks like.
-A blockhain is extremely similar.
+The structure of a blockchain is extremely similar.
 Instead of having a pointer pointing to the memory of the next item in the list each block contains a hash of all the data contained within the previous node.
 Each block contains its own relevant data as well.

 ## The Problem
 You have come up with a new 'Simple_Coin' which you want to implement using blockchain technology.
 Unfortunately for the users (and fortunately for you) you have adopted a framework which all of the mining power is centralised.